rust-lang/rust/src/doc/guide.md

 These subscripts start at zero, like in most programming languages, so the first name is `names[0]` and the second name is `names[1]`.
-The above example prints `The second name is Brian`.
+The above example prints `The second name is: Brian`.

 There's a whole lot more to vectors, but that's enough to get started.
 We have now learned all of the most basic Rust concepts.
 We're ready to start building